activeyawcontrol/simrig-evolution/AccGpuTesting.md

 ## What is this?

 There isn't a lot of great data about ACC, triple screens, and graphics cards.
+This makes it hard to figure out how far you need to upgrade in order to play triple 1440 comfortably.

 ![numbers?](https://raw.githubusercontent.com/activeyawcontrol/simrig-evolution/main/acc-math-confused.gif)